 Double, Excessive, or Simultaneous Publication

 An Author should not generally publish texts that explain basically the same research in more than one journal or main publication.
-Sending the same manuscript to more than one journal simultaneously is an unethical and unacceptable publishing behavior.
+Sending the same manuscript to more than one journal simultaneously is an unethical and unacceptable publishing behaviour.

 Authorship must be limited to those who have made a significant contribution to the conceptions, design, implementation, or interpretation of the research reported.
 All people who have made significant contributions must be registered as co-authors.
 Where there are other people who have participated in certain substantive aspects of the research project, they must be recognized or registered as contributors.
-The appropriate author must ensure that all co-authors are right and that there are no inappropriate co-authors included on paper, and that all co-authors have seen and agreed to the final version of this paper and have agreed to submit it for publication.
+The appropriate author must ensure that all co-authors are right and that there are no inappropriate co-authors included on the paper, and that all co-authors have seen and agreed to the final version of this paper and have agreed to submit it for publication.

 Disclosure and Conflict of Interest

 All Authors must disclose in their manuscripts any financial conflicts or other substantive conflicts that may be interpreted to influence the results or interpretation of their text.
 All sources of financial support for the project must be disclosed.